xi-Rick/danadavis.dev/README.md

 #### OpenAI API Key (For Captain's Log Transcription)

-1. Go to [platform.openai.com](https://platform.openai.com) and sign in or create an account
+1. Go to <a href="https://platform.openai.com" target="_blank" rel="noopener" referrerpolicy="origin">platform.openai.com</a> and sign in or create an account
 2. Navigate to **API Keys** in your account settings
 3. Click **"Create new secret key"**
 4. Name it "My Blog's - Captain's Log" and copy the key immediately (it won't show again)